 Su is a venerated figure in the design world.

 Not only is she the creative director behind the famed Walmart rebranding, the creation of Hyatt Place and more recently, Taco Bell’s brand evolution, but she is also President of the National Board of Directors of AIGA — one in only five women ever to hold that title in the organization’s 100-year history.
-As co-chair of the AIGA Women’s Lead Initiative, Su has dedicated her career to tackling gender inequality in design.
+As co-founder of the AIGA Women’s Lead Initiative, Su has dedicated her career to tackling gender inequality in design.

 - When did you decide you wanted to be in this business?